-The Chief Elected Officials, chaired by Commissioner Debra Davis from Charles County, has designated the Tri-County Council for Southern Maryland as fiscal agent, grant recipient, and administrative entity for the Southern Maryland Local Workforce Development Area.
+The Chief Elected Officials, chaired by Commissioner Todd Morgan from St. Mary's County, has designated the Tri-County Council for Southern Maryland as fiscal agent, grant recipient, and administrative entity for the Southern Maryland Local Workforce Development Area.
 This decision was made in partnership with the Southern Maryland Workforce Development Board.
 The Executive Director of Tri-County Council for Southern Maryland, John Hartline, oversees the fiscal agent, grant recipient, and administrative entity duties.

-The Chief Elected Officials have appointed a diverse group to serve on the Southern Maryland Workforce Development Board that is representative of Core Program Partners as well as business and industry (particularly existing and emerging indemand industries and occupations), union representation, and educational leaders.
+The Chief Elected Officials have appointed a diverse group to serve on the Southern Maryland Workforce Development Board that is representative of Core Program Partners as well as business and industry (particularly existing and emerging in-demand industries and occupations), union representation, and educational leaders.
 Core Program Partners, Required Partners, and other Community-Based Organizations serve on the partnering convening group that advises the Board on issues associated with alignment and integration of services.